 When using the term RTB, keep in mind that you’re talking about the RTB protocol or mechanism, which encompasses the open auction market and private marketplaces.
 Programmatic is a much bigger concept.
 It covers RTB and “programmatic direct” within the display, but also other central channels in online advertising generally.

 In a nutshell, real-time bidding is just a type of larger technology known as programmatic.
 Consider the example of sweet fruit.
 Sweetness is a characteristic that shows the taste of the fruit.
 Yet, not everything sweet is a fruit, right?
 In the same way, real-time bidding is programmatic, but not everything programmatic is real-time bidding.

 Eskimi brings programmatic, big data, insights, and digital media together in a robust platform to create and reach unique user segments for several industries.

 Our Eskimi DSP is a proprietary technology platform that allows brands and agencies to run programmatic campaigns using display, native, video, or rich media formats.
 You can seamlessly optimise towards your advertising goals via automated tools powered by machine learning and algorithms.
 You can learn more about our DSP here.
-Also, read our article on the top 7 benefits of programmatic advertising in 2021 and beyond.

 If you are still unsure about programmatic and RTB, get in touch with our experts.
 We’ll be happy to help.